With more than two decades of NFL coaching experience, John Morton enters the 2025 season as offensive coordinator for Detroit.

 Before joining the coaching ranks, Morton entered the NFL as an undrafted free agent in 1993, where he spent time on the Los Angeles Raiders' practice squad from 1993-94 and the Green Bay Packers' practice squad in 1993.
 He also had training camp stints with the Jacksonville Jaguars (1995) and Raiders (1996).
 Following the NFL, Morton played two seasons (1995-96) for the CFL's Toronto Argonauts and World League's Frankfurt Galaxy (1997).

 A native of Rochester Hills, Mich., Morton is a 1997 graduate of Western Michigan, where he played wide receiver for two seasons (1991-92).
 Morton received All-Mid-American Conference honors with the Broncos after spending two years at Grand Rapids (Mich.)
 Community College.
-He and his wife, Shannon, have two daughters, Tierney Rose and Sage Marie.
+Morton has two daughters, Tierney Rose and Sage Marie.